Defending Backdoor Attacks on Vision Transformer via Patch Processing: Abstract

 \section{Abstract}

-\footnote{This paper was initially submitted in November 2021, to CVPR'22 conference.}Vision Transformers (ViTs) have a radically different architecture with significantly less inductive bias than Convolutional Neural Networks.
+\footnote{The paper will appear in the Proceedings of the AAAI'23 Conference.
+This work was initially submitted in November 2021 to CVPR'22, then it was re-submitted to ECCV'22.
+The paper was made public in June 2022.
+The authors sincerely thank all the referees from the Program Committees of CVPR'22, ECCV'22, and AAAI'23.}Vision Transformers (ViTs) have a radically different architecture with significantly less inductive bias than Convolutional Neural Networks.
 Along with the improvement in performance, security and robustness of ViTs are also of great importance to study.
 In contrast to many recent works that exploit the robustness of ViTs against adversarial examples, this paper investigates a representative causative attack, i.e., backdoor.
 We first examine the vulnerability of ViTs against various backdoor attacks and find that ViTs are also quite vulnerable to existing attacks.
 However, we observe that the clean-data accuracy and backdoor attack success rate of ViTs respond distinctively to patch transformations before the positional encoding.
 Then, based on this finding, we propose an effective method for ViTs to defend both patch-based and blending-based trigger backdoor attacks via patch processing.
 The performances are evaluated on several benchmark datasets, including CIFAR10, GTSRB, and TinyImageNet, which show the proposed novel defense is very successful in mitigating backdoor attacks for ViTs.
-To the best of our knowledge, this paper presents the first defensive strategy that utilizes a unique characteristic of ViTs against backdoor attacks
+To the best of our knowledge, this paper presents the first defensive strategy that utilizes a unique characteristic of ViTs against backdoor attacks.